Subbus Kitchen

 COOK SAMBAR

-• Heat 2 tbsp oil in a pressure cooker.
+• Heat 2 tablespoon oil in a pressure cooker.
 Add shallots to the cooker and fry till translucent.

 • Then add other chopped veggies like drumstick, carrot, capsicum, potato, beans, green peas to the cooker.
 Stir-fry for couple of minutes.